Stripping. No harvest proceeding probing.

 Top line: The big fruit is not eaten.
 The noble one acquires a sedan chair, the small man strips the hut.

 When everything is destroyed, it is the end for a small mind.
 A great spirit sees an opening for something new, unexpected.
-There is always the untouched fruit: that faith or inspiration or creativity which brings about new life.
+There is always the untouched fruit: that faith or inspiration or creativity which brings about new life, or maybe just something to tide you over to the next phase.

 Relating hexagram: hex.2 Mirror